Category: Civil War Museums --- See latest Civil War news here

 "We will not be in the business of managing a museum," said Priscilla Brown, vice president of Lincoln Financial Group, which owns and runs the private Lincoln museum in Fort Wayne.
 The museum has the world's largest private collection of Lincoln memorabilia.
 The board voted to close the museum, referring too few visitors and lagging interest in history museums.
 79 key artifacts, such as Lincoln's cane and a rocking chair he sat in, a copy of the Emancipation Proclamation signed by Lincoln, as well as one of 13 original copies of the 13th Amendment signed by Lincoln, will be relocated.

-Fiber-optic map details 1863 Vicksburg siege
+Fiber-optic map details 1863 Vicksburg siege (Article no longer available from the original source)

 Now visitors to the Vicksburg National Military Park will have a more complete view of how the campaign of Vicksburg unfolded, thanks to a new fiber-optic map.
 "The only audio/visual presentation we've had up until this point has been the 18m video, and there are no maps included in it whatsoever.
 That's the biggest complaint we've received...
 People want to see a map of the entire campaign to better understand the events leading up to the siege of Vicksburg," said park historian Terry Winschel.
 With an audio narrative the map showcases the movements and battles of Union and Confederate Armies.

-President Lincoln's Cottage to reopen - Wartime summer White House
+President Lincoln`s Cottage to reopen - Wartime summer White House

 The house where Abraham Lincoln wrote a draft of the Emancipation Proclamation and retreated from the bustle of White House will open in Feb 2008 after an 8-year renovation.
-The house, a 34-room Gothic revival mansion, is also known as the Soldiers' Home but will be called President Lincoln's Cottage.
+The house, a 34-room Gothic revival mansion, is also known as the Soldiers` Home but will be called President Lincoln`s Cottage.
 It was here that Lincoln spent nearly a quarter of his presidency.
 "This will not be a traditional house museum, but rather it will tell the story of Lincoln," said Richard Moe, president of the National Trust for Historic Preservation.
-Matthew Pinsker, who has written a book on Lincoln's time at the cottage, said that the house was a "personal sanctuary."
+Matthew Pinsker, who has written a book on Lincoln`s time at the cottage, said that the house was a "personal sanctuary."

 The new Confederate Park Museum enjoyed their opening with a large crowed.
 Many people came out to see their heritage and the Museum that was built to show it.
 The day started off with a ribbon cutting ceremony and the introduction of living family members of the ones that had lived and died on the land that the Museum was built on.
 With fair weather the crowd was able to enjoy the opening of the Confederate Park Museum by touring the museum and visiting with the people in uniforms.
 There was entertainment including reenactments of real war strategies and combat positions.